Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 begin after the render of the given line is completed.

-Different amounts of memory can be cleared depending on the configured row
+Different amounts of memory can be cleared depending on the configured row widths and whether color 0 reloading takes place:
-widths:

 - 24 tiles: No clearing.
-- 22 tiles: 16 bytes / scanline.
+- 22 tiles: 16 / 32 bytes / scanline.
-- 20 tiles: 48 bytes / scanline.
+- 20 tiles: 48 / 64 bytes / scanline.
-- 18 tiles: 80 bytes / scanline.
+- 18 tiles: 80 / 96 bytes / scanline.

-In addition, during a separator line, 256 or 272 additional bytes may be cleared.
+In addition, during a separator line, 272 additional bytes may be cleared.

 The M74_Finish() function may be called after the frame to ensure that the region is completely cleared.